The Shrew's Extreme Resting Heart Rate of 17 Beats Per Second: New Study Reveals how

 The researchers also studied the heart protein in bats, which, like shrews, can reach heart rates exceeding 1,000 beats per minute.
 This provided them with a better understanding of how the ability for high heart rates evolved.

 “Our analysis shows that some bat species can skip over the part of the gene that codes for the two serine amino acids when the protein is formed.
-Ancient shrews and moles likely had the same ability, and evolution gradually favored their troponin I proteins to completely lose this region.
+Ancient shrews and moles likely had the same ability, and evolution gradually favoured their troponin I proteins to completely lose this region.
 This permitted them to evolve even higher heart rates,” explains Kevin Campbell.

 The research team’s next goal is to explore how the findings can be translated into biomedicine.
 “This means replicating the splicing of troponin I, as observed in bats, in model organisms and potentially—eventually—in human hearts to mimic the beneficial effects,” says William Joyce.